seanelvidge/seanelvidge.github.io/_posts/2025-12-12-Football_bogey_grounds.md

 But one question always pops up in the back of my mind when I hear this: When is a bogey ground actually a bogey ground, and when is it just a trick of small numbers?

 Most fans instinctively understand the point.
 Losing your only ever visit to Carlisle does not make Brunton Park a cursed ground.
 A couple of failed trips to Luton are not evidence of eldritch forces at work.
-Yet, scattered across the long history of English league football, a few pairs of teams have met often enough, and still produced zero away wins, that bogey ground become statistically real.
+Yet, scattered across the long history of English league football, a few pairs of teams have met often enough, and still produced zero away wins, that bogey grounds become statistically real.

 In the Premier League an example of this is Fulham, and their trips to Arsenal.

-> Fulham have played 32 league matches away at Arsenal.
+Fulham have played 32 league matches away at Arsenal.
 They have never won.

 Not once.
 Not in 1914 (lost 2-0).
 Not in 1964 (2-2).
 Not in 2014 (lost 2-0).